 Alfred & the Lord

-Once upon a time there was a familiar story ...
+Once upon a time there was a familiar story in the Warrington Factory ...

 And the Lord said unto Alfred 'Let there be output to make us rich'